Electrostatics/apbs/docs/getting/source.rst

 .. warning::

-   PB-AM currently runs on OS X or Linux only.
+   PB-AM is not currently fully integrated with APBS and its use is not recommended.

 .. code:: bash